 - Celebrate your achievement.
 Once you’ve completed your book, rejoice in your accomplishment!
 How many people can say they’ve finished writing a book?
 Pat yourself on the back and do something to commemorate your feat.

 - Consider publishing options.
 For some people, simply writing a book is enough.
 They’re happy just sharing it with family and friends.
 Other people want to see their books in print or as an eBook.
 There are many different paths to take when it comes to book publishing.
 You can self-publish your book or take the traditional book publishing route by submitting a book proposal to a literary agent or book publisher.
-If you decide to approach an agent or publisher, look for some associated with books similar to your own.
+If you decide to approach an agent or publisher, look for those that are associated with books similar to your own.
 Each company has their own proposal submission guidelines.
 Read them carefully and follow them closely.